jon-harper/jon-harper.github.io/docs/projects/clock3.md

 There is a complete, working prototype and a Bill of Materials (BOM) generation script.
 Significant work is complete to document setup and configuration.

-Fusion 360 data corruption issues are currently delaying the release of CAD files and a full BOM.
+Fusion 360 data corruption issues have halted further work for now.